 Trying to gain happiness

 I think that what you do for yourself or your favourite things can be your happiness.
 In my head, you have to do a bunch of stuff that you like to stay happy...and that’s what I did.
-I started to feel like I depended on my favourites whether it’s watching some youtube or maybe doing a face mask.
+I started to feel like I depended on my favourites whether it was watching some youtube or maybe doing a face mask.
 I mean...spending time with your favourite people can bring happiness as well.
 Can you depend on things for happiness?
 Is that bad?
 I constantly query myself if I’m supposed to get happiness in other ways.

 Is it truly from within?